whymranderson/xelatex/GyroDocs/UpdateLog.rst

 2016/8/3
    Adding OpenGL animation to the ASUS gyro case study.
 This includes making a OpenGL slab to represent the ASUS pad.
-This also takes the concept of state machine.
+This also takes the concept of a state machine.
+   Succesfully incoporate LYX to editing doc workflow and exporting doc to LaTeX file that TeXLive(XeLaTeX) can compile.
+Only minute adjustment is needed and it can be done automatically with python (remove all \string").
+Doc can be exported to HTML as well thanks to LYX versital abilities, which I will be using to generate my prodoct page on my website.
+This means all editing is done on LYX.
+To generate high quality pdf typeset doc and html landing page one simply just push export button and LYX will handle the rest.

 2016/7/21
    Now OpenGL animation can be saved into a mp4 movie by making savePNGYesNo =